Copyright 2020 - 2021 irantour.tours all right reserved

 Master MirEmad Calligraphy Museum

 This museum is laid in one of the historical buildings of Sadabad.
 Originally this building was the residence of Pahlavi`s children (Farahnaz and Ali Reza).
-It is a two-story building and its architecture belongs to late Qajar (1794-1925) and early Pahlavi era (1925-1979).
-Since 1997, it was used as the Calligraphy Museum of Master MirEmad, the most famous Calligrapher of Safavid dynasty (1501-1722).
+It is a two-story building and its architecture belongs to the late Qajar (1794-1925) and the early Pahlavi era (1925-1979).
+Since 1997, it was used as the Calligraphy Museum of Master MirEmad, the most famous Calligrapher of the Safavid dynasty (1501-1722).
 In this two-story museum, there are Collections of selected works of famous calligraphers of Iran's Islamic periods (from the 10th to 20th century AD) such as MirEmad, Mustasimi, Ahmad Neyrizi, Kalhor and etc.

 Royal Costume Museum

 This is the Shams Pahlavi's building (Reza Shah`s daughter).
 It is a mixture of Iranian and European architecture and was built by the order of Reza Shah during 1936-1940.
 Shams Pahlavi used this building as her summer residence, and then in 1964, she sold it to Mohammad Reza Pahlavi.
-During 1964-1979 this palace was used as a private museum of Pahlavi dynasty and then kept numerous antiques and royal gifts.
+During 1964-1979 this palace was used as a private museum of the Pahlavi dynasty and then kept numerous antiques and royal gifts.
 After the revolution from 1995 till 2004 this place was used as the Anthropology Museum.
 Later in February 2010, it was converted to the museum of “Contemporary History and Royal Gifts of Pahlavi Dynasty”.
-Royal clothes of Pahlavi family (the queen, Mohammad Reza Shah, Reza Shah, and his family) are on exhibit in this museum.
+Royal clothes of the Pahlavi family (the queen, Mohammad Reza Shah, Reza Shah, and his family) are on exhibit in this museum.

 Master Behzad Museum

 This is a Qajar era (1794-1925) building and was rebuilt during the first Pahlavi dynasty, it was the residence and office of Reza Shah.
 Later, it was used as a summer residence of Reza Pahlavi (the former Prince of Iran) in his childhood, this building was called "the palace of the prince".
-After the Iranian Islamic revolution, in 1994, with the donation of his son some works of Master Hossain Behzad to the Cultural Heritage Organization, on the occasion of the centenary of this great artist, this building was inaugurated as a Museum Master Behzad.
+After the Iranian Islamic Revolution, in 1994, with the donation of his son some works of Master Hossain Behzad to the Cultural Heritage Organization, on the occasion of the centenary of this great artist, this building was inaugurated as a Museum Master Behzad.
 This museum features precious paintings by Master Behzad, one of the founders of contemporary painting.
 His ideas, opinions, and works have led to fundamental changes in contemporary Iranian art.